 Donnie Wahlberg Made Sure His Blue Bloods Character Was Authentic To The NYPD

-For 13 Seasons, the hit CBS procedural "Blue Bloods" has delved into the different aspects of the New York law system via the Reagan family.
-One of the many characters that fans have come to love over the years is Danny Reagan (Donnie Wahlberg), an NYPD detective who knows how to get the job done.
-In fact, some fans think he solves too much crime for one detective, but that's not Wahlberg's fault.
-The actor is brilliant in the role, and that's probably because he has a mentor with real life experience.
+For 14 seasons, the CBS procedural "Blue Bloods" delved into the different aspects of the New York law system via the Reagan family.
+One of the many characters that fans came to love over the years was Danny Reagan (Donnie Wahlberg), an NYPD detective who knows how to get the job done.
+In fact, some fans thought he solved too much crime for one detective, but that's not Wahlberg's fault.
+The actor is brilliant in the role (which he's continued on "Boston Blue"), and that's probably because he had a mentor with real-life experience.

 Donnie Wahlberg has played plenty of cops

-It's no secret to "Blue Bloods" fans that Danny often walks a fine line as an officer, sometimes doing questionable things that probably should cost him his badge.
-His conduct builds dramatic tension among his family, which helps make those Reagan family dinner scenes very entertaining.
-Danny's decisions may risk making him unlikeable to the audience at times, but Wahlberg understands that this risk is necessary to produce a stronger show.
+It's no secret to "Blue Bloods" fans that Danny often walked a fine line as an officer, sometimes doing questionable things that probably should cost him his badge.
+His conduct built dramatic tension among his family, which helped make those Reagan family dinner scenes very entertaining.
+Danny's decisions may have risked making him unlikable to the audience at times — but Wahlberg has always understood that this risk was necessary to produce a stronger show.